China's new home prices extend declines, defying broader recovery

 China's property sector, once a key engine of economic growth, has been squeezed by a regulatory crackdown since 2020 as authorities curbed excessive debt, which tightened liquidity and raised default risks for developers.

+New home prices in Shenzhen and Guangzhou extended declines in September.
+Ma attributed the fall to the fact that Guangdong province is home to many private developers with liquidity problems.

+"There is no need for more supportive policies for the sector recovery, and the most urgent issue that needs to be resolved is the effective disposal of the debts of some private developers," said Ma.

-Investors have also been closely watching Country Garden, China's biggest private developer, for signs of what may come next for the sector.
+Investors are closely watching Country Garden, China's biggest private developer, which is also headquartered in Guangdong, for signs of what may come next for the sector.

 The grace period for a $15 million coupon payment on a bond issued by the company expired on Wednesday with no word yet of payment.